 A royal ball is a royal ball, and even royalty don’t get many invitations to balls these days.
-So when you do get to don that gown make sure it’s the magical dress you imagined.
-You can waltz until morning because this quality dress won’t turn to rags at midnight.
+So when you do get to don that gown, make sure it’s the magical dress you imagined.
+You can waltz until morning because this quality Cinderella dress won’t turn to rags at midnight.
 Whether or not you want to dance in glass slippers is your choice.
 Lucky for you, we have a pair that won’t shatter.
-Your fairytale dreams can come true but if you want little birds to dress you you’ll have to train them yourself.
+Your fairytale dreams can come true but if you want little birds to dress you in your ballgown costume, you’ll have to train them yourself.

 We won’t claim to have done a Norwegian paleontology study to find the most historically-accurate Viking clothing, but we can promise to have better options that those cheesy thick, yellow braids and generalized armor that could easily be categorized under knight costumes.
 A Viking is anything but a knight, kowtowing to some stuffy king on a throne.
-Our Viking ensembles have the faux fur metal studded leather look to get your raiding career off to the right start.
+Our Viking costumes have the faux fur and metal-studded leather to get your raiding career off to the right start.

-Shield walls may have been their bread and butter but there were still long winter days waiting out bad weather in the long houses playing hnefatafl, a game that’s most challenging aspect was pronouncing the title.
-When they got to the battlefield, those Vikings had been preparing since they could hold walk.
+Shield walls may have been their bread and butter, but there were still long winter days waiting out bad weather in the longhouses playing hnefatafl, a game that’s most challenging aspect was pronouncing the title.
+When they got to the battlefield, those Vikings had been preparing since they could hold a spear.
 They protected themselves from biting swords and axes with their own crazy facial hair , thick leather, and fur.
 And once they began raiding Britain they began to have a taste for those fancy metal shirts.
-Before you make your Viking warrior debut make sure you pick up a sword and shield set , a Viking can’t join the shield wall without a wooden-viking-shield.htmlshield .
+Before you make your Viking warrior debut make sure you pick up a sword and shield set .
+A Viking can’t join the shield wall without a shield .

 The bitter cold of the polar north isn’t going to stop this fellow.
-With fur-lined boots and armor he’s ready to conquer those pesky trolls once and for all.
-Renaissance Faire costumes don’t always have to be Godly knights and fair ladies , you could always show up in this barbarian ensemble to raid the mead hall.
+With fur-lined boots and armor, he’s ready to conquer those pesky trolls once and for all.
+Renaissance Faire costumes don’t always have to be Godly knights and fair ladies ; you could always show up in this barbarian Viking costume to raid the mead hall.
 All you need is the beard to intimidate those tin can knights.

 Womens Viking Costume

-Not all Viking women were shield maidens , most women took control over the farms while other people raided and traded.
+Not all Viking women were shield maidens .
+Most women took control over the farms while other people raided and traded.
 The responsibilities of a Viking woman would seem overwhelming to us modern folk.
-There was the farm to run, babies to raise, fish to dry.
+There were the farms to run, babies to raise, fish to dry.
 Make sure your character has a decent weapon just in case the neighboring earl gets any ideas while your men are gone raiding.
 Although they looked lovely in long braids and fur-trimmed gowns, those tough Viking ladies knew how to protect what was theirs.